-Around 50.9 million people traveled 50 miles or more in 2017 for Thanksgiving.
-2018 is expected see similar numbers.
-That’s a lot of people on the roads and in the air.
+Around 51 million people will travel 50 miles or more in 2019 for Thanksgiving.
+That’s a lot of people on the roads and in the air, headed to family gatherings.

 - Plan ahead.
 Check for construction zones, accidents, police presence via Waze.

 - Drive safely.
 Be aware of your surroundings on the road.

 - Secure your home before leaving.
 Ensure all windows and doors are locked.

 - Set the lights inside your home on a timer.